alexabbott/info-map/README.md

 # Beyond Map

-Beyond Map allows user to discover and create location-based posts.
+Beyond Map allows users to discover and create location-based posts.
 This app is build with [https://angular.io/] (Angular 4) and [https://github.com/angular/angularfire2] (AngularFire2), and was initially generated with [https://github.com/angular/angular-cli] (Angular CLI).

 ## Installation